Sydney Film Festival

 The festival is for everyone over 18.
 Unfortunately, most films at the festival are unclassified and are restricted to adults aged 18 years and over.
 If you 17 or younger please check the classification of films before you purchase your ticket.

-The Opening Night of the 60th Sydney Film Festival is all red-carpet and glamour at the magnificent State Theatre.
-There is even an after party to celebrate the kick-off of SFF 2013 in style.
+The Opening Night is all red-carpet and glamour at the magnificent State Theatre.
+There is even an after party to celebrate the kick-off of SFF 2016 in style.
 Tickets are limited, see link below.

 Tickets can be purchased through the SFF’s online ticketing system (see link at the end of this page) or at the venue’s box office during the festival.

-Single ticket prices for the 2013 festival depend upon what movie you intend to see and where you intend to see it.
-There are also special prices for movie combinations like the Trilogy series of movies.
+Single ticket prices for the 2016 festival depend upon what movie you intend to see and where you intend to see it.
+There are also special prices for movie combinations.

 Ticket Transaction or Booking Fee